Is Troop 6000 still meeting during the COVID-19 pandemic?

 Why do members of Troop 6000 sell Girl Scout Cookies?

-Where does the money from their Girl Scout Cookie
+Where does the money from their Girl Scout Cookie sales go?

 I feel bad for girls in Troop 6000.